andrewhw/cis6060-A2/README.md

 # License

-This work licensed under [Creative Commons Atribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This work licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 All content here is free to use if attribution is given.
 Please see the license for details.